KooKoo (ice hockey): Return to the SM-Liiga

 In October 2014, information about KooKoo return to the SM-Liiga for the 2015-2016 season was published.

 At the 2017–2018 season, KooKoo made history in the SM-Liiga by leading the series for the first time.
 At the time, there were 15 teams who had reached the top spot in the regular season.

 KooKoo made the 2019–2020 season Kouvola's hockey history for the first time making to the league playoffs.
 However, the playoffs were not played during the season due to the Coronavirus pandemic.
 In 2020–2021 season KooKoo reached playoffs Wild-card round against Ilves.
 KooKoo's season ended in 9th place and Ilves advanced to the quarterfinals.

 At the 2021–2022 season, KooKoo advanced for the third time to the playoffs, in Wild-card round ended up against a familiar local opponent Lahti Pelicans.
 KooKoo's season continued after defeating Pelicans with a total score of 2-1 after two games and KooKoo advanced to the quarterfinals against old Mestis rival Jukurit.

+At the 2025–2026 season, KooKoo seals second place in the regular season and qualified for the quarterfinals.
+KooKoo will also participate in the Champions Hockey League for the first time in the 2026–27 season.